stat20-summer/website/content/syllabus.md

 due at the end of the "course week," which begins on **Monday at 12:00am** and ends **every Sunday at 11:59pm**.
 This way, you guys will not have assignments due regarding one topic and yet have to go to lecture and labs where we talk about another.
+But if you have questions about previous weeks' material, you can ask us during lab and lecture!

 Here is a list of the main course topics, separated by week and with type of statistical claim in parentheses.